YirenLuo/myEE551project/proposal.md

 #### in the double mode, the player controls the spacecraft by ↑↓←→, the J key launches the projectile,<br>
 #### and the player controls the spacecraft by wsad, the space bar Launch a projectile.<br>
 #### Each time an asteroid (or meteorite) is crushed, the player scores one.
 If all players are hit by an asteroid, the game ends.<br>
+### I hope I can achieve the game, and complete childhood dream.